impothnis/impothnis/README.md

 ## 🕺 **What I Do**

-- 👨‍💻 I currently work at Informatica as Lead Backend Java Software Developer.
+- 👨‍💻 I currently work at Informatica as Principal Backend Java Software Developer.
 I design and develop Data Integration solutions for Microsoft Azure Services like Azure Blob, Azure Data lake, Azure Synapse.
 I also work on Integrating Informatica solutions with Analytics and have extensive knowledge on Tableau, Common Data Model, Customer Insights and Power BI Integration with Informatica Data Integration solutions.
 - 👀 I’m interested in Java, Spring, Python, Docker, CI/CD, Git and GitHub, Cloud Services, Microservices, Rest API, Microsoft Azure, Power BI, Customer Insights, Data Analytics, Machine Learning and Artificial Intelligence.
 - 💞️ I’m looking to collaborate on Portfolio Website creation and cool UI Projects to learn and improve my frontend tech stack.
 - 😃 + 🌱 + 💻 + 🧠 = 🏆 - I am Currently smitten by Frontend tech and Teaching myself HTML, CSS, React JS and Node, So I can learn to build my portfolio website and a website for my amie pâtissier.